Shahwaiz-Dev/Ebar/STRIPE_CONNECT_SETUP.md

    - `charge.succeeded`
    - `charge.failed`

-4. Copy the webhook signing secret to your environment variables
+4. the webhook signing secret to your environment variables

 ## 💻 Implementation Guide